-Several retail restaurants will operate similarly to last year.
-There will be designated areas to wait for your order.
-Many retail locations will not have seating available to comply with physical distancing.
+Several retail restaurants are operating.
+There are designated areas to wait for your order.
+Many retail locations don't have seating available to comply with physical distancing.

 You can order ahead and skip the line at retail locations by ordering through GrubHub Campus.

 Locations on the Fairfax Campus will use Mason’s Starship robot delivery service.
 The devices will be sanitized for each order and disinfected overnight.